 The Best Electric Guitar Strings

-I've listed three of my favorite electric guitar strings below, which are perfect for beginners as well as experienced players.
+I've listed some of my favorite electric guitar strings below, which are perfect for beginners as well as experienced players.

 If you’re looking beyond guitar manufacturers for a set of strings, D’Addario might be the brand for you.
 The EXL120-3D is one of several super-light gauge options they offer.